duboyal/GQL_flask_app/GQL_app_root/README.md

 ## OK

-### right now its a little broken because url field needs to be migrated over, or database just wiped, which is what im expecting, so I will comment out the database commit code for now
+#### right now its a little broken because url field needs to be migrated over, or database just wiped, which is what im expecting, so I will comment out the database commit code for now .

+#### should do postgres  RDS eventually ? maybe?